Frequently Asked Questions

 Q: Do you hire SMC and Holy Cross students?

-A: The Office of Student Employment employs Notre Dame Students.
-If you are interested in working for the University of Notre Dame, please visit the Human Resource website.
+A: The Office of Student Employment employs Notre Dame students.
+Non-Notre Dame students interested in working for the University of Notre Dame should visit the Human Resources website.

 |115 Main Building

 |Notre Dame, IN 46556

 The University of Notre Dame does not discriminate on the basis of race, color, national or ethnic origin, sex, disability, veteran status, or age in the administration of any of its educational programs, admissions policies, scholarship and loan programs, athletic and other school-administered programs or in employment.